archclassroom/git-for-gits/README.rst

 - ``git pull --rebase`` while one commit ahead and behind upstream

-.. tip:: git-format-patch(1) can be used to manually share commits with others.
+.. note:: git-format-patch(1) can be used to manually share commits with others.

 - Branch, add commit, and merge into master